-Hearing Transcript on Polytrauma Center Care and the Traumatic Brain Injury (TBI) Patient: How Seamless is the Transition Between the U.S. Department of Veterans Affairs and the Department of Defense and Are Needs Being Met?
+Polytrauma Center Care and the TBI Patient: How Seamless is the Transition Between the VA and the DoD

 POLYTRAUMA CENTER CARE AND THE TRAUMATIC BRAIN INJURY PATIENT: HOW SEAMLESS IS THE TRANSITION BETWEEN THE U.S. DEPARTMENTS OF VETERANS AFFAIRS AND DEFENSE AND ARE NEEDS BEING MET?